vishnuchakr/Picasso-vanGogh-Identifier/README.md

 <h3>Optimize a Hyperparameter</h3>

 This project uses a number of hyperparameters, any of which I could choose to work with.
-First, I'll analzye the loss function that the model generated earlier.
+First, I'll analyze the loss function that the model generated earlier.

 ![lossspikes](https://user-images.githubusercontent.com/42984263/56463352-01ed0480-6398-11e9-837c-a38943be47fc.PNG)